INSTALLATION GUIDE

 3. Polarity.
 Verify correct polarity at every outlet, switch, and connection point.
 The line conductor must be connected to the switch contact and the correct terminal at socket outlets.

 4. Earth fault loop impedance (Zs).
 Measure at the furthest point on the circuit.
-The measured value must not exceed the maximum Zs for the protective device type and rating (Table 41.3 or 41.4 of BS 7671).
+The measured value must not exceed the maximum Zs for the protective device type and rating — Table 41.2 of BS 7671 for fuses at 0.4 s, or Table 41.3 for circuit-breakers.
+(Table 41.4 is the 5 s fuse table and does not apply to a final circuit covered by Regulation 411.3.2.2.)
 Apply the 0.8 correction factor if comparing with tabulated values at a higher conductor temperature.

 Record all test results on the schedule of test results, which forms part of the electrical certificate (EIC for new circuits, EICR for existing circuits, or Minor Works Certificate for small additions).